Updated: May 15

 There is a lot of storage

-I spent a lot of time finding storage containers that would fit on the propane stove for kitchen storage while traveling.
-But, there is so much storage, we may be able to stack everything in the front or side bins.
-The front bin (45" deep x 31" high x 28" wide) alone fit our wall tent, a 10-quart storage bin, clothing bags, sleeping bags (one a large canvas bedroll), and a few misc other things.
-Most of the time, we won't be traveling with the wall tent and the storage bin, leaving us ample room to put things.
-We just want to make sure we find an excellent stackable storage solution and are very selective to avoid getting overwhelmed with things we don't need.
+The front storage compartment (45" deep x 31" high x 28" wide) alone fit our wall tent, a 10-quart storage bin, clothing bags, sleeping bags (one a large canvas bedroll), and a few misc other things.
+Additionally, most of the time, we won't be traveling with the wall tent — leaving us ample room for other stuff.
+We just want to make sure we find a good stackable storage solution and are very selective about what goes into the trailer to avoid getting overwhelmed with things we don't need.

-It is hard to assess how much of the batteries we will use during a single typical camping trip when the biggest battery drain—the fridge—doesn't even turn on because the high is in the 20s.
-However, before the trip, we assumed a solar panel would be an investment that we would have to make pretty quickly.
-But post-trip, after seeing how much of the battery remains, we are not so sure that will be necessary.
-I will write a post when we have been able to test them better, but for now, we are optimistic about how long they will last.
+It is hard to assess how much of the batteries we will use during a single typical 2-day camping trip in the summer when the biggest battery drain—the fridge—doesn't even turn on because the high is in the 20s.
+But, before this trip, we assumed a solar panel would be an investment that we would have to make pretty quickly.
+Post-trip, however, we are not so sure that will be necessary with the amount of battery that remains.
+I will write a post when we have been able to test them properly.
+For now, though, we are optimistic about how long they will last.

 I am going to need a step ladder